glaParaBio/SpliceNova/README.md

 install dependencies:

 ```
-conda create --yes -n diffsplice
+conda create --yes -n splicenova
-mamba install -c conda-forge -c bioconda -n diffsplice --yes --file requirements.txt
+conda install -c conda-forge -c bioconda -n splicenova --yes --file requirements.txt
 ```

-The name of the environment here is `diffsplice` but any name you like will do.
+The name of the environment here is `splicenova` but any name you like will do.

 ## Run pipeline

 Unless you have already done so, activate the environment:

 ```
-conda activate diffsplice
+conda activate splicenova
 ```

 Run pipeline: